panoptesDev/Safecoin/docs/src/integrations/exchange.md

 ### Automatic Restarts and Monitoring

 We recommend configuring each of your nodes to restart automatically on exit, to ensure you miss as little data as possible.
-Running the safecoin software as a systemd service is one great option.
+Running the panoptis software as a systemd service is one great option.

 For monitoring, we provide